texfaq/texfaq.github.io/FAQ-toodeep.md

-Now, as well as LaTeX _knowing_ that there are 6&nbsp;sets of parameters for indentation, it also _knows_ that there are only 4&nbsp;types of labels each, for the environments `enumerate` and `itemize` (this ''knowledge'' spells out a requirement for class writers, since the class supplies the sets of parameters).
+Now, as well as LaTeX _knowing_ that there are 6&nbsp;sets of parameters for indentation, it also _knows_ that there are only 4&nbsp;types of labels each, for the environments `enumerate` and `itemize` (this "knowledge" spells out a requirement for class writers, since the class supplies the sets of parameters).

 From the above, we can deduce that there are several ways we can run